 What does comprehensive motorcycle insurance cover?

-Comprehensive motorcycle insurance can cover you from a wide range of hazards, plus the cost of riding gear damaged in accidents, third party property damage and more.
-Comprehensive coverage will generally pay out for damage resulting from insurable events such as:
+Comprehensive motorcycle insurance can cover you from a wide range of hazards — sometimes even the cost of riding gear damaged in accidents.
+In general, comprehensive will cover you for damage resulting from insurable events other than collision, such as:

 - Accidental damage